chengyawlow/SlackedFace/README.md

 ## Supplementary Materials

-We provide supplementary materials to facilitate a better understanding of our work, including: <br>
+We provide supplementary materials to enhance the understanding and insights into our work, including: <br>
 +  Theoretical Analysis
 +  Benchmarking Datasets
 +  Hyperparameter Analysis and Configuration